Idanna Pucci: Career

 Pucci and Ward also produced a narrative feature by Sharon Greytak that premiered in 2012, Archaeology of a Woman, which stars Sally Kirkland and Victoria Clark and won a Golden Remi award at WorldFest Houston that year.
 Their next project was the documentary short Talk Radio Tehran, which follows three high-spirited women who fulfill their aspirations in spite of the gender apartheid system that dominates daily life in Iran.

 In 2020, two books by Pucci were released.
 The World Odyssey of a Balinese Prince is a collection of true stories from the life of Prince Made Djelantik, from his childhood in a royal palace on the island of Bali to his adventures as a medical doctor in far-flung corners of the planet, including Iraq, Somalia, Afghanistan, and Eastern Indonesia.
 Dr. Djelantik's own watercolors illustrate his life in vivid detail.
 On March 10, Simon & Schuster published The Lady of Sing Sing: An American Countess, an Italian Immigrant, and Their Epic Battle for Justice in New York's Gilded Age, an expanded and updated edition of Pucci's earlier book about Maria Barbella.

+Pucci's next book, co-authored with Ward and released in 2026, was Emilio Pucci: The Astonishing Odyssey of a Fashion Icon, a biography of her uncle spanning his childhood in Florence, athletic pursuits and military service, and previously little-known efforts to help Benito Mussolini's daughter Edda smuggle her husband Galeazzo Ciano's wartime diaries to the Allies.